taubman33/react-router/README.md

 4. Where is state located in our application?
 Is state being passed down to other components?
 5. Where is our application getting data from?
 How is it accomplishing this?

----

-think about what we want to accomplish based on what we have so far we have 4 components. in one sentence, what does each do?

-* app.js
-* home.js
-* price.js
-* currencies.js

-let's establish some goals:

-* be able to display each of the components
-* use that list of currencies to:
-  * pass a value into the price component
-  * have the price component do its ajax call for us

-/install react-router react-router-dom
-/import browserRouter in index.js
-/configure reactDom.render to use router

-look at app.js now
-import link, route
-we do: define a route to home, add link to / you do: define a route to point to /currencies component, add link in navbar you do: add switch component around routes

-talk about order of route matching

-we do: modify currencies component to use Link instead of anchor you do: define a route for price component

-talk about params
-talk about difference between `render` and `component` in route

-fix route component with params, render, passing props in talk about spread operator

----

 ## We Do: React Router Setup (10 min / 0:40)

 Currently, we are rendering just the App component, which renders the Home component.
 Let's bring in React Router and set it up to allow us to display multiple components

 ### Importing Dependencies

 First, we need to install `react-router` and `react-router-dom` as dependencies in `package.json`.
-Running `npm install` should automatically do this for us.
+Running `npm install` with arguments should automatically do this for us.

 ```sh
 npm install react-router react-router-dom